 Surgical treatment

-• CO2 laser: A highly focused beam of light is used to remove the damaged cells.
+- CO2 laser: A highly focused beam of light is used to remove the damaged cells.

-• Curettage (scraping): The affected cells are removed with a small scraper (curette).
+- Curettage (scraping): The affected cells are removed with a small scraper (curette).

-• Skin planing (dermabrasion): The diseased area of skin is worked upon with a special abrasive device.
+- Skin planing (dermabrasion): The diseased area of skin is worked upon with a special abrasive device.

 Physical therapy

 In some cases, surgical intervention is out of the question.
-The key factors here are the state of health and age of the person affected, as well as the position and size of the tumour.
+The key factors here include the state of health and age of the person affected, as well as the position and size of the tumour.
 In such cases, or as a complement to surgery, various physical treatments may be used:

-• Radiotherapy: The cancerous cells are destroyed with targeted low-energy X-rays.
+- Radiotherapy: The cancerous cells are destroyed with targeted low-energy X-rays.
 The surrounding tissue is left unharmed.

-• Electrodesiccation: This treatment is only used with very small tumours.
+- Electrodesiccation: This treatment is only used with very small tumours.
 The affected tissue is destroyed with a heated electrode.

-• Cryotherapy: Also known as ‘cold therapy’, this treatment uses liquid nitrogen to freeze the non-melanoma skin cancer.
+- Cryotherapy: Also known as ‘cold therapy’, this treatment uses liquid nitrogen to freeze the non-melanoma skin cancer.
 The cells die off and, after a few days, are rejected by the body independently.

 Medication therapy

-For older or very unwell patients, treatment with medication may be gentler.
+For some patients, such as older or very unwell patients, treatment with medication may be gentler.
 A distinction is made here between local and systemic therapeutic approaches.
 Local treatment involves applying creams and ointments directly onto the affected area of skin.
 They have different active ingredients that work in different ways to remove the tumour.
 Either they induce the body to produce its own immune response (imiquimod), or they destroy the cells themselves so that the body can get rid of them (5-fluorouracil and photodynamic therapy).

 Prevention